mne-tools/mne-python/doc/manual/gui/analyze.rst

     Regularize the noise covariance before using it in whitening by adding a multiple of an identity matrix to the diagonal.
-This is discussed in more detail in :ref:`CBBHEGAB`.
+This is discussed in more detail in :ref:`cov_regularization`.
 Especially if EEG is included in fitting it is advisable to enter a non-zero value (around 0.1) here.